 Quality of care.
 Because of market liberalization, it is easy to start health care provision without basic quality standards to be met.
-For some services, e.g. emergency care, antenatal and perinatal care, cardio surgery, over the time stricter requirements have been introduced.
-In May 2018, classification of health service providers will be introduced.
+In May 2018, classification of health service providers is implemented.
 For the participation in the vertical programs, provider must have the appropriate medical activity permission to submit to the State Regulation Agency of Medical Activities (SRAMA).
-Still, most multi-profile hospitals operate with fewer than 30-25 beds in the regions with low bed occupancy rate.
+Still, most general hospitals operate with fewer than 30-25 beds in the regions with low bed occupancy rate.
 Use of clinical decision support tools such as guidelines and protocol, is limited in everyday clinical practice.
-The SRAMA is responsible to monitor the cases of the last 5 years to compare the standards/protocols of treatment.
+The SRAMA is responsible to monitor the cases of the last 5 years to compare the standards/protocols of treatment Under UHC and other vertical programs.
 However, there is a lack of set of indicators and other quality control instruments to monitor quality of care.
 Also, there are no mechanisms to financially reward good performance.
 The providers have to submit the claims before the 15th day of the month following the reporting month and the SSA will reimburse of cost of services within a period of 3 months after inspection of the reporting documents.
 The SSA has a right to control if the submitted claims are justified and to use penalties, e.g. in 2017 the penalty amounted to 4 million GEL.
-Still, there are limited mechanisms for the SSA to influence clinical practice and determine which services are provided to whom.
 It is therefore difficult for the SSA to promote effective coverage by ensuring that services are provided according to need and on an equitable basis across population groups and regions (lack of leverage over providers).
 Although, there are some good initiatives.
 For example in 2017, two stages of monitoring were launched to assess the functioning of the infection control system in inpatient medical institutions.
 Also, the SSA has a complaints registration system for the beneficiaries and approximately 5-6 complaints are registered daily.

 Contracting and payment methods.
 Governmental decree on UHC is considered to fulfil the function of the contract between the SSA and provider.
 However, this is less flexible mechanism and does not allow provider level negotiations and development of the solid SSA-provider relationship.
 In total, SSA has multiple contracts (in maximum 23 different vertical programs + 6 UHC sub-programs) with one provider under vertical and UHC programs.
 Thus, introduction of solid contracting mechanisms could give an interface for development for a regular communication and negotiations between the SSA and providers.
 From March 2017, selective contracting for delivery and C-section was implemented in bigger urban centres.
 The plan is to expand these principles to other clinical areas, e.g. cardiosurgery.